banisterious/obsidian-charted-roots/README.md

 # Canvas Roots: Genealogical Family Tree Plugin for Obsidian

-> **Status (v0.2.4):** Canvas Roots is feature-complete for core genealogical workflows and submitted for Obsidian community plugin review.
-All essential features are stable and production-ready (GEDCOM import/export, bidirectional sync, alternative layout algorithms, tree generation, canvas styling, collections).
+> **Status (v0.2.5):** Canvas Roots is feature-complete for core genealogical workflows and submitted for Obsidian community plugin review.
+All essential features are stable and production-ready (GEDCOM import/export, bidirectional sync, alternative layout algorithms, tree generation, canvas styling, collections, relationship calculator).
 Advanced features are planned for future releases.
 See [Roadmap](docs/roadmap.md) for details.

 **Canvas Roots** is an Obsidian plugin that automatically generates complex family trees directly onto the Canvas using specialized genealogical layout algorithms for non-overlapping, relationship-aware positioning.